clojure-grimoire/grimoire/resources/1.6.0/clojure.core/mix-collection-hash/docstring.md

-Mix final collection hash for ordered or unordered collections.hash-basis is the combined collection hash, count is the numberof elements included in the basis.
-Note this is the hash codeconsistent with =, different from .hashCode.See http://clojure.org/data_structures#hash for full algorithms.
+Mix final collection hash for ordered or unordered collections. hash-basis is the combined collection hash, count is the number of elements included in the basis.
+Note this is the hash code consistent with =, different from .hashCode.
+   See http://clojure.org/data_structures#hash for full algorithms.